Jeansen/cdmn/README.md

 ## Visual styles - gauges colors
 In addition you can define a list of colors that will serve as a visual cue for different values.
 This will be most useful when using the LED style.
-Suppose you would like to simulate a red LED that increases in brightnes every 20%.
-Setting `URxvt.cdmn.gauges.colors` to '0,52,88,124,160,196' would just do that where the first color is the color of inactivity, in this case 0 which is black.
+Suppose you would like to simulate a red LED that increases in brightness for every 20%.
+Setting `URxvt.cdmn.gauges.colors` to '0,52,88,124,160,196' would just do that, where the first color is the color of inactivity - in this case 0 which is black.

 ## Visual styles - refresh rate and sensitivity
 Even further tweaking is possible with options such as the refresh rate and sensitivity.
 The refresh rate is quite simply the time in seconds when all gauges should be updated or how fast the LED should blink.
-The sensitivity on the other hand defines the threshold when to indicate an update, at all.
+The sensitivity on the other hand defines the threshold when to first indicate any change, at all.

 Here is an example.
 Say we have the following settings excerpt:

+    URxvt.cdmn.gauges.order: CPU
     URxvt.cdmn.gauges.colors: 0,52,88,124,160,196
     URxvt.cdmn.style: led
     URxvt.cdmn.refresh: 1
     URxvt.cdmn.sensitivity: 1

-This results in a flashing LED-like gauge that has 5 colors (a brighter color for ever 20%), which flashes (updates) every second but only if there is at least 1% of activity.
-Setting the sensitivity to 50 would result in the the LED-like gauge to flash first at 50% load with the color of 124.
-It is also possible to use fractions of seconds, e.g .
-0.1, 1.1 and so on.
+This results in a flashing LED-like gauge for CPU activity that has 5 colors (a brighter color for every 20%), which flashes (updates) every second but only if there is at least 1% of activity.
+Setting the sensitivity to 50 would result in the the
+LED-like gauge to flash first at 50% load with the color of 124.
+It is also possible to use fractions of seconds, e.g. 0.1, 1.1 and so on.

 ## Visual styles - invert
-It might be of interest to revert some colors, especially when you are interested in how much power is left when on battery power.
-But of course this is open for debate ;-) Anyway, provide a list of labels to `URxvt.cdmn.gauges .invert` you would like with inverted gauges.
+It might be of interest to revert some colors, especially when you are interested in how much energy is left when on battery power.
+But of course this is open for debate ;-) Anyway, you cant set `URxvt.cdmn.gauges.invert` to a list of labels for which gauges should use inverted colors.
 BAT ist inverted be default.

 ## Miscellaneous settings